Parelioi

 Parelioi (Παρέλιοι) is a former municipality on the island of Corfu, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality Central Corfu and Diapontia Islands, of which it is a municipal unit.
 It is located on the central west coast of the island of Corfu.
-It has a land area of 48.990 km² and a population of 6,403 (2011 census).
-The seat of the municipality was the town of Kokkini (pop.
-580).
-Its largest towns are Sinarádes (pop.
-854), Áfra (839), Giannádes (565), Kokkíni, Kompítsi (733), and Pélekas (405).
+It has a land area of 48.990 km² and a population of 6,751 (2021 census).
+The seat of the municipality was the town of Kokkini.

 Subdivisions

 The municipal unit Parelioi is subdivided into the following communities (constituent villages in brackets):